3 Ways to Care for Yourself and Manage the Motherhood Transition

 Hot take: this course might make you more productive than you’ve ever been before…

 You clearly care about your overall wellness if you’ve found yourself here, so this will come as no surprise: Sleep is imperative to performing optimally – that’s true for mothering, working, and just being.
-That’s why Expectful is hosting a community-wide sleep challenge on 7/7 lasting 7 days.
-(Easy to remember, right?
-7 Day Sleep Challenge on 7/7!)
-We will be releasing more information on how you can sign up through our newsletter (sign up here!) and social media (check us out on Instagram, Facebook, and Pinterest).
+That’s why Expectful has a 7-Day meditation series that is meant to help you develop better sleep habits and achieve more restorative sleep.
+Check it out here.

 The Motherhood Transition Mantra: Patience, Positivity, Practice, Repeat

 I’m not the first and I definitely won’t be the last to tell you that balancing it all is hard and an ongoing struggle.
 We all have to work at this every single day and lean on our support systems as our lives become more and more complex.
 Much of this attempt at balance, utilizing our own mindset and the help from others, will succeed through a cycle of patience, positivity (can you hear my relentless optimist-spinner coming out?), and practice.
 Sometimes, we will get it wrong.
 Sometimes, we will get it right.
 Either way, we have to wake up every day and at least try to crush this whole identity juggling again.
 All of us at Expectful are cheering you on and will continue to support you as best we can.

 The Meditation and Sleep App for Fertility, Pregnancy and Parenthood

 We understand that growing your family while having a healthy and happy pregnancy and baby is probably a top priority for you right now.